ProfessionalWiki/Network/README.md

 * Added optional support for using display title for nodes' labels.
 * Added configurable maximum length for node labels.
 * Added tooltips to nodes.
+* Made styling of nodes representing links to existing pages and links to missing pages configurable by adding vis.js groups named "bluelink" and "redlink".

 ### Version 1.4.0